LesleyLai/blog/contents/blog/cpp_lambda/en.md

 The implicit capture strategy works in garbage-collected languages.
 [Rust](https://www.rust-lang.org/) gets away with implicit capture because of its borrow checker.
 On the contrary, by requiring the programmer to be explicit about ownership, the C++ approach provides more flexibility than the counterparts in other programming languages.

 ## Lambda expression under the hood
 We discussed quite a lot of usage of lambda so far.
 However, curious readers may start to wonder, what *exactly* is a C++ lambda?
 Is it a primitive language construct like closures in functional languages?
-However, before I talk about the internal of lambda, I will first talk about a construct date back to C++98 era, **function objects**.
+However, before I talk about the internal of lambda, I will first talk about a construct date back to the C++98 era, **function objects**.

 <aside style="margin-top: -90px;">

 Some C++ programmers call the function objects "functors."
 It is a misnomer that we should avoid.
 In [category theory](https://en.wikipedia.org/wiki/Category_theory), a functor is a map between categories[^2]" and satisfy specific "functor laws."

 Functional programming languages utilized this concept for their language constructs, though they too overloaded this terminology.
 In [Standard ML](https://en.wikipedia.org/wiki/Standard_ML) and [OCaml](https://en.wikipedia.org/wiki/OCaml), a functor is a higher-order module.
 You can think of it as a meta-function that maps a module to another module.
-A more prevalent usage comes from Haskell and various inspired languages and libraries, where functors are mappings on structures.
+A more prevalent usage comes from Haskell and various inspired languages and libraries, where functor is a type class that defines mapping operation.
 The Haskell definition of a functor is also useful in C++.
 For example, the standard [range adaptors](https://en.cppreference.com/w/cpp/ranges#Range_adaptors) can be considered functors that map ranges.
 Also, if the types `std::optional` and`expected` support a "map" operations, then they become functors.
 Various libraries already implemented that, and some standard proposals are working in this direction [^3].

 </aside>